 The previously highlighted Minnesota State School for Dependent and Neglected Children was home to more than 10,000 orphaned children.

 After the city’s council purchased and converted these historic buildings into an administration complex, a former state schooler, Harvey Ronglien, requested to convert part of the block into a museum.
-Harvey wanted to see the school commemorate its past and children who spent most of their young years here.
+Harvey wanted to see the school commemorate its past and the children who spent most of their young years here.

 The council agreed and allotted a few buildings as a museum to tell the school’s fascinating history.
 The museum now shows what life was like for kids who lived there by displaying photos and other relics.